 Extremes can cause mental health problems.
 Five days in the office or five days at home can quickly become a grind.
 Hybrid working is not without its pros and cons, but it can deliver the best of both worlds and allow people to set up shop wherever they feel the most productive.

 Need to get your head down and focus on your job without distractions?
 A quiet home can be the ideal choice.
 Need to come up with ideas and share views with colleagues?
-While online video calls can work in a pinch, it’s hard to beat the value of face-to-face meetings where people can bounce ideas off one another and come up with solutions together.
+While online video calls can work in a pinch, it’s hard to beat the value of face-to-face meetings, where people can bounce ideas off one another and come up with solutions together.

 Hybrid helps everyone

 For employers who want to put their employees’ mental health first and increase retention rates, hybrid working must be on the table.
-With our workspace booking technology, Condeco can help you overcome the challenges and enable hybrid working to be a major part of your drive for a happier and more productive workplace.
+With our workspace booking technology, Condeco by Eptura can help you overcome the challenges and enable hybrid working to be a major part of your drive for a happier and more productive workplace.